Introduction

 The heavy granite ramparts and the strong teak gateways are the original structures that survived the fire.
 It was much later when the government decided to take an interest in preserving historical sites under the Mumbai governor, Sir George Llyod.

-The First excavation was done at the Shaniwar Wada.
+The first excavation was done at the Shaniwar Wada.

 Today Shaniwar Wada remains one of the most alluring tourist destinations even after its current ruin condition (Pune City).
 In its days, the Wada covered almost the entire city.
-But today, it only covers a total area of 625 cares.
+But today, it only covers a total area of 625 acres.

 Interestingly, there have been stories hinting that the Wada is a haunted space.
 This haunting is linked to the spirit of one of the Peshwa who occupied the Wada, Narayan Rao, his uncle murdered.
 It is said that his spirit still hovers over the Wada at night.

 Have you heard of the Light and Sound Show?
-It’s an exciting event that takes place at the Shaniwar Wada.
+It is an exciting event that takes place at the Shaniwar Wada.
 The show only holds in the evenings.
 This show has been a major attraction among the many in the palace.
 The show revives the Medieval era and showcases the way of Peshwaship in their times.

 Shaniwar Wada Facts

-- The entire construction process of the Shaniwar Wada cost INR 16110.
+1. The entire construction process of the Shaniwar Wada cost INR 16110.
 This may sound cheap today, but it was a princely amount in the medieval era.

-- According to the Locals, the voices of Peshwa Narayan are heard on the night of the Full moon, begging his uncle to save him.
+2. According to the Locals, the voices of Peshwa Narayan are heard on the night of the Full moon, begging his uncle to save him.
 However, there’s no evidence except for the claims from those who reside near the Wada.

-- From 1732 CE to 1818 CE, the Shaniwar Wada served as the residence of all the Peshwas.
+4. From 1732 CE to 1818 CE, the Shaniwar Wada served as the residence of all the Peshwas.

-- The Wada was finally destroyed by a fire that no one has ever known the source or the cause of the fire.
+7. The Wada was finally destroyed by a fire that no one has ever known the source or the cause of the fire.

 Potential of Shaniwar Wada to become World Heritage Site